FIPS 140 Control 3.13.11 // 5 MIN READ

 • A Crypto Module Reporting Table (CMRT) mapping every validated module to its data flow — both in transit (DIT) and at rest (DAR)

-• Confirmation that your cloud provider's FedRAMP authorization covers FIPS validation
+• Confirmation that your cloud provider's FedRAMP Moderate or High authorization covers FIPS validation

 • A check that no certificates on your list have moved to "Historical" status